Board Nominations

 EXECUTIVE COMMITTEE POSITIONS

-• First Vice President – Supports the President and serves on the Executive Committee, but also holds another Chair position as described below.
+First Vice President – Supports the President and serves on the Executive Committee, but also holds another Chair position as described below.
+If the president is unable to fulfill their duties the first vice president is called upon to perform all the duties of that office.

 BOARD CHAIR POSITIONS

-• Finance Chair – Previous Finance Committee or nonprofit finance experience preferred.
+Finance - One Chair – Previous Finance Committee or nonprofit finance experience preferred.

-• Advocacy and Program Chair – Provides leadership for our Advocacy and Program for Action activities.
+Advocacy and Program - Two Co-Chairs – Provide leadership for our Advocacy and Program for Action activities.

-• Member Services Chair – To help serve our members and local League leaders; oversee annual training and orientations.
+Member Services - Two Co-Chairs – To help serve our members and local League leaders; oversee annual training and orientations.

-• Membership & Development Chair – To help grow our members and funds to ensure sustainability of LWVMN.
+Development - Two Co-Chairs– Develop and oversee fundraising efforts to ensure sustainability of LWVMN.

 BOARD MEMBER AT-LARGE POSITIONS